 We didn’t have time to do the Tasman Island or Bruny Island Wilderness cruise with Pennicott Journeys this trip but they both look amazing and we’ve promised ourselves next time.
 Both see good numbers of wildlife and stunning coastal scenery.
 We did do the Bruny Island day tour with them and it was probably the best day tour I have been on so we thoroughly recommend the company.

 18. Take a food tour

 With so much good food around, talented artisan producers and friendly southern hospitality, Hobart is the ideal place to do a food tour.
-Again there are a number to choose from, some will take you on a walking tour of the city to local establishments and through the markets but the one we chose was the Bruny Island Gourmet tour.
-It was fantastic, our guide Tim had a wealth of information to share and kept us entertained and well fed for the entire day, he switched up the itinerary as needed to get the best timing and make the most of the time we had.
+Again there are a number to choose from, some will take you on a walking tour of the city to local establishments and through the markets but the one we chose was the Bruny Island Gourmet tour, click the link for a run down of our day in foodie paradise.
+Our guide Tim had a wealth of information to share and kept us entertained and well fed for the entire day, he switched up the itinerary as needed to get the best timing and make the most of the time we had.

 19. Visit Bruny Island